4lgorite/Flash-account-/README.md

 # Flash-Chrome-Credential !
-steal all chrome credential and discord token ! ( use it with your own risk i going not to take any response with your action
+steal all chrome credential and discord token ! ( use it with your own risk i wont take any response with your action

 1. install python
 2. set webhook in WEBHOOK = ""